Alec Baldwin's Trump pops in on "SNL Weekend Update" to clear some things up

 It took three episodes to get him there, but President Donald Trump — aka Alec Baldwin — finally turned up on "Weekend Update: Summer Edition" to clear up his comments on the violence in Charlottesville, Virginia and say goodbye to the show's grim version of Steve Bannon.

-"No one could have predicted this.
-They couldn't have.
+"No one predicted this, they couldn't have.
 I figured it out all out by myself."

 Related: Tina Fey Skips Rallies to Eat Cake on 'SNL'